Analysis | How the White House is trying to convince America that Trump’s illness isn’t a big deal

 But Miller’s presentation of what’s shown is obviously questionable.
 For one thing, while he boasts that Trump didn’t need a teleprompter, the president can be seen looking down at the sheet of paper in front of him, almost certainly to consult notes about what he plans to say.

 This is not a big deal, of course, and, technically, it doesn’t conflict with Miller’s representation that no teleprompter was used.
-But that Miller pointedly uses this as a point of contrast with former vice president Joe Biden, Trump’s opponent in the upcoming election, is ironic.
-After all, Trump’s campaign has repeatedly criticized Biden’s use of written notes or alleged that he was referring to notes as he gave public comments.
-(Here’s an example from a Biden television appearance and one centered on his invitation to Sen. Kamala D. Harris (D-Calif.) to join his ticket.)
+But that Miller pointedly uses this as a point of contrast with former vice president Joe Biden, Trump’s opponent in the coming election, is ironic.
+After all, Trump’s campaign has repeatedly criticized Biden’s use of written notes or alleged he was referring to notes as he gave public comments.
+(Here’s an example from a Biden television appearance and one centered on his invitation to Sen. Kamala D. Harris of California to join his ticket.)

-Then there is Miller’s claim that this was “one take” — meaning that it is presented as Trump offered it, without editing.
-Shortly after the video was published, a number of professional video editors noted that this probably wasn’t true; that, after Trump mentions the use of therapeutics, he appears to begin to cough — but not complete the cough.
+Then there is Miller’s claim that this was “one take” — meaning it is presented as Trump offered it, without editing.
+Shortly after the video was published, a number of professional video editors noted this probably wasn’t true; that, after Trump mentions the use of therapeutics, he appears to begin to cough — but not complete the cough.

 You can see it in the animation here.
 About halfway through, his shoulders hunch.
 You’ll also notice that when the animation loops, the position of the cabinets behind him shifts, despite this apparently being shot from a mounted camera.
 In other words, the camera was probably moved.

 Those shifts are evidence to experts of the use of Adobe Premiere’s “fluid morph” tool, a nifty bit of software that allows video producers to hide cuts.
 There are a number of examples on YouTube of the tool at work, such as this one.
-If you watch that video, you will notice that the effect is most noticeable in the background, where the position of elements (particularly at upper left) suddenly changes.
+If you watch that video, you will notice the effect is most noticeable in the background, where the position of elements (particularly at upper left) suddenly changes.

 This video wasn’t released simply as a matter of course.
 It followed reports earlier in the day that Trump had been in more dire condition on Friday than the White House at first let on.
-The New York Times reports that the revelation that Trump had been more ill than was originally suggested “infuriated” the president, prompting him to first encourage his attorney Rudolph W. Giuliani to pass a message about his vitality to the New York Post and, later, to make a similar point publicly himself.
+The New York Times reports the revelation that Trump had been more ill than was originally suggested “infuriated” the president, prompting him to first encourage his attorney Rudolph W. Giuliani to pass a message about his vitality to the New York Post and, later, to make a similar point publicly himself.

 In other words, Trump himself wanted to show the world how healthy he was, something that wouldn’t be aided by an on-camera cough.
-(His doctors have publicly acknowledged that Trump has been experiencing a cough, a common symptom of covid-19, the disease caused by the coronavirus.)
+(His doctors have publicly acknowledged Trump has been experiencing a cough, a common symptom of covid-19, the disease caused by the coronavirus.)

 Trump’s team also released photos of him apparently working from the presidential facility at Walter Reed.
 In one, he’s seen in the same room and outfit as in the released video.
 In a second image, he’s in another room, sitting at a conference table without a jacket and with numerous folders and papers in front of him.
 (The latter photo is above.)

 Here, too, there is a bit of sleight of hand at play.
-The photos give the impression that Trump was working for an extended period, that these photos capture various moments over the course of the day.
+The photos give the impression Trump was working for an extended period, that these photos capture various moments over the course of the day.

 When you take a photograph with a modern camera or other device, however, there is information associated with the image that is stored in the image file itself.
 This includes information useful to photographers, like the type of camera that was used to capture the photo.
 It also includes information about the precise time at which the photos were taken.